simplybusiness/dobby/README.md

 “Dobby is free.”

 A Github action which provides chat-ops functionality.
-You can comment on Pull request to perform various operations.
+You can comment on a pull request to perform various operations.
-Currently it supports bumping version for a gem.
+Currently it supports bumping version files in Ruby, Python and Javascript.
+The version file (see below) must specify the version as a key-value pair separated by either ":" or "=", e.g. `VERSION: '1.2.3'` or `version = 1.2.3`

 ## Bump version